Benefits Overview for Temporary Employees

-Welcome to the University of Alaska!
+Welcome to the University of Alaska

-Below you will find information on your benefits as a temporary employee in category (1) hired at 29 hours per week or less or category (2) hired at 30+ hours per week.
 Temporary employees are eligible for certain benefits depending on the nature of the position and which category the position falls.
-If you have questions about what benefits you are eligible for, please reach out to your HR Coordinator or to ua-benefits@alaska.edu.
+If you have questions about what benefits you are eligible for, please reach out to your HR Coordinator, to ua-benefits@alaska.edu, or call (907) 450-8242.

-Temporary employees who are expected to work 29 hours per week or less are not eligible for health care benefits unless they work an average of 30+ hours per week (130 hours per month) over the previous 6 months.
+Temporary employees who are expected to work 29 hours per week or less at hire are not eligible for health care benefits unless they work an average of 30+ hours per week (130 hours per month) over the previous 6 months.

 If a temporary employee is expected to work 29 hours per week or less at hire, but actually works an average of 30 hours per week (130 hours per month) over their first 6 months of employment, they are eligible for coverage for the next 6 months as long as they are actively working at UA.
 After the 6 month period is over, the employee will need to meet the hour requirements over the previous 6 months again in order to maintain coverage for the next 6 months.